 2008 Update: HCHC Cemetery Committee members Dorothy Gumbert, Bob Flocke, Linda Coker, and Jim and Luanne Cullen, with the permission of Norman Whisenant of San Marcos, visited the site Memorial Day weekend.
 The current landowner is Dalton Pape, but Mr. Pape—who opened the gate on FM 3237 immediately in front of the site--directs all inquiries about the cemetery to Whisenant descendants in the area.

 Driftwood is a small community located in the north central part of Hays County at the junction of Farm or Ranch Road 150 and County Road 170.
 There is a Baptist Church, Community Meeting House, a Post Office, and a store, which is not presently open.
-The cemetery is located next to the Baptist Church, and according to Mrs. Minnie Lea Rogers in her history of Driftwood, it was established in 1884.
+The cemetery is located next to the Methodist Church, and according to Mrs. Minnie Lea Rogers in her history of Driftwood, it was established in 1884.

 The cemetery is well taken care of.
 It is fenced with a chain link fence.
 There were nearly three hundred marked graves, with either a headstone or a funeral home marker when we read the cemetery.

 Driftwood was called Liberty Hill until 1886, when the citizens applied for a post office.
 It was discovered that there was already a Liberty Hill post office established and it was not too far removed from the Driftwood area.